sandeepsa1/ml/04-recognize-digits-using-sigmoid-perceptron_without-ml-libraries/README.md

 A neural network to recognize digit using Sigmoid activation function.
 This code snippet is not using any machine learning libraries.
-This was developed by me to learn the SGD and back propogation algorithms and referred Neural Networks and Deep Learning by Michael Nielsen http://neuralnetworksanddeeplearning.com/chap1.html
+This was developed by me to learn the SGD and back propagation algorithms and referred Neural Networks and Deep Learning by Michael Nielsen http://neuralnetworksanddeeplearning.com/chap1.html

 Explanations to the code provided inline